justanotherdot/justanotherdot/site/posts/working-from-home-without-clawing-at-the-walls.md

 _NB.
-I started writing this on a Sunday and became aware of Alice Goldfuss' [fantastic article](https://blog.alicegoldfuss.com/work-in-the-time-of-corona/) on the same subject the Monday wafter.
+I started writing this on a Sunday and became aware of Alice Goldfuss' [fantastic article](https://blog.alicegoldfuss.com/work-in-the-time-of-corona/) on the same subject the Monday after.
 It is far more thorough and I really recommend it._

 * Wear your work clothes.
-This is going to set of the "I'm wearing work cloths, I'm going to work" cells firing.
+This is going to set of the "I'm wearing work clothes, I'm going to work" cells firing.
 Resist the urge to wear the same clothes you wore last night post shower and relaxation.
 There's a few points here that are about separation